sharetribe/flex-docs/src/docs/guides/14-how-to-set-up-analytics-for-ftw/index.md

 That's it!
 You're good to go.

+> Note: Google Analytics doesn't work in hot-loading environment! <br>
+> GA script is added in server-side setup.
+You can test it local
+> environment with `yarn run dev-server`.

 ## Optional: Use a custom analytics handler

 If you want to add a new analytics library, you can do as follows: